Saving Sight /Roatán

-Our Partner: Clinica Esperanza (clinicaesperanza.org) provides low-cost/no cost medical care to the people of Roatan.
+Our Partner: Clinica Esperanza (www.clinicaesperanza.org) provides low/no-cost medical care to the people of Roatan.
 At the medical clinic and hospital, people can receive services from the walk-in medical clinic, women's health center, pediatrics, birthing center, dental clinic including a laboratory and pharmacy.
 The clinic also provides outreach clinics, community health education programs, and school health screenings for vision and oral health.

-The Clinic is currently located in Sandy Bay and all people are welcome.
-The Clinic treats approximately 80-100 patients in a typical Dday usually about 65% adults and 35% children.
-It operates five days per week, starting at 7:30am until 6:00pm.
+The Clinic is located in Sandy Bay and all people are welcome.
+The Clinic treats approximately 80-120 patients in a typical day usually about 65% adults and 35% children.
+It operates five days per week, starting at 8:00am until 5:00pm.
 More than 3500 patients consider the Clinic to be their primary medical care provider.
 Thus far, more than 50,000 patients have been treated in the Clinic.

-Due to the limited number of medical facilities available, patients have come from all over the island and the mainland to seek treatment or medications The Clinic provides a needed service to people who would otherwise likely not seek treatment due to costs and the crowded condition of the local public hospital.
+Due to the limited number of medical facilities available on the island of Roatan, patients come from all corners of the island and the mainland to seek treatment or medications.
+The Clinic provides a needed service to people who would otherwise likely not seek treatment due to costs and the crowded condition of the local public hospital.

-Glaucoma results from damage to the optic nerve.
-Usually the damage is from increased pressure in the eye.
-The damage to the eye is irreversible and glaucoma can lead to blindness.
+One of the leading causes of blindness on the island is glaucoma which results from damage to the optic nerve.
+Usually the irreversible damage is from increased pressure in the eye.
 The most common form, open-angle glaucoma, generally appears in middle age and seems to have a genetic component.
-In this type of glaucoma, vision loss occurs very gradually.
-One of the leading causes of blindness on the Island is Glaucoma.
+In this type of glaucoma, vision loss is gradual.
 Our hope is to reduce the blindness by earlier detection of the disease.
 The students will support and be supervised by the local physician in the clinic.
-Screenings will be completed with Tonopen, a devise that will measure the intraocular pressure in the eye.
+Screenings will be completed with a iCare tonometer that will measure the eye's intraocular pressure.

 School Vision Testing:

-Students' primary responsibility will be to perform Snelling chart vision screenings on students in the local schools.
-This has been performed for the last 2 years and will continue this year.
-Demographic information will also be collected so an assessment of whether certain demographic characteristics are associated with vision problems.
+Students' primary responsibility will be to perform Snelling chart vision screenings on students in the local schools for third grade through high school.
+This has been performed for the last four years and will continue this year.
+Demographic information will also be collected to assess whether certain demographic characteristics are associated with vision problems.

 • Screening for and data collection for glaucoma